-Luke graduated with honors from the MFA program at San Francisco State University.
+Luke holds an MFA in creative writing from San Francisco State University, where they were chosen by faculty for a Distinguished Achievement Award.
 They were the Fall 2016 Writer-in-Residence at the National Writers Series, where they taught in a 5-day a week writing program for northern Michigan’s public high school students.
 They also taught creative writing at UC-San Diego, San Francisco State University, San Diego Writers Ink and PEN Center USA.

 Lauren Groff, National Book Award Finalist and author of Fates and Furies, on “Bad Things That Happen To Girls“: